If you consider starting an LLC in Delaware, this article will help walk you through the process.

 A certificate is similar to articles of organization (which you would file with an out-of-state business), which are used for corporations and other companies, but a certificate of formation applies explicitly to limited liability companies.

-Delaware certificate of formation should contain information about your LLC, including the name, business purpose of the certificate holder (the members), and registered agent's contact information.
+Delaware certificate of formation should contain information about your LLC, including the name, business purpose of the certificate holder (the members), and the registered agent's contact information.

 A certificate should also include a physical street address for the service of the process.